huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Never, ever stop learning.
 If you are not growing, you are dying.
 [If you don't learn, you can't change, and if you are not changing, what is the point of being here?](https://x.com/librarymindset/status/1530100260361539589) Think about it again!
 Cherish this massive birth gift.
 Always have faith in your capability learn new skills, no matter how hard the task seems.
-There is a universe of knowledge around you waiting to be explored and discovered.
+[Your ability to learn is not fixed, it can change with your effort.](https://www.youtube.com/watch?v=H14bBuluwB8)